 Following from her LLB studies at the University of the Western Cape (UWC), Monique completed two LLMs in quick succession – her first LLM in Dispute Resolution at the University of Missouri, and her second LLM in Labour Law at the UWC.
 For this second Masters, Monique focused on pregnancy discrimination in the workplace in South Africa, looking at the protection of pregnant women in South Africa from a labour law perspective.

 Monique has had her passion and affinity for teaching affirmed at UWC, at the University of Missouri and more recently at the University of Cape Town (UCT).
-Appointed to a full-time lecturer position at UCT in June 2018, Monique is now teaching Business Law I and II, and Company Law.
+Appointed to a full-time lecturer position at UCT in June 2018, Monique is now teaching Labour Law, Dispute Resolution and Mediation.

 One of Monique’s guiding beliefs is that students are a critical component of the university environment, and she is committed to improving the student experience at UCT Law.
 She sees learning as a collaborative effort, with a 50/50 responsibility shared between the lecturer and the student.
 Monique brings energy, enthusiasm, positivity and compassion to the classroom and the learning environment, and believes that the notion of humanity is central to teaching.

 Along with her love for teaching law undergraduates, and her specialisation in Labour Law and Dispute Resolution, Monique also has publishing plans.
 She states: “I am very committed to producing new knowledge and to making a significant contribution to the discipline of law in South Africa and globally.”

 M Prinsloo & E Huysamen ‘Cultural and Religious Diversity: Are they effectively accommodated in the South African workplace?’
 (2018) 22 Law, Democracy & Development 26.

 - Member of the Golden Key International Honour Society : 2013 – present

 - Member of the Honour Society (University of Missouri) : January 2014 – July 2014